 EGI Federated Cloud realms

-The new EGI Federated Cloud is expected to result multiple cloud federations (community specific, private or public), with the currently existing EGI cloud federation becoming one of them (Open Standards Cloud Realm).
+The new EGI Federated Cloud is expected to result into multiple cloud federations (community specific, private or public), with the currently existing EGI cloud federation becoming one of them (Open Standards Cloud Realm).

 Based on the EGI federation services and custom external solutions, any scientific community can create a federated cloud.
 Each community or e-infrastructure that wants to build a cloud federation decides the services required to support their computational needs.
 Because these cloud federations are largely built from tools and services of the same solution portfolio, they can maintain the portfolio together; they can share best practices, and can offer user support and training in a collaborative fashion.